jkissam/uwf-wp/README.md

 * scroll the page to include a particular element
 * vertically center an element relative to another element
 * smartresize event

+## Changelog

+__December 13, 2017__ : Upgrade to version 1.1, which includes functions to load dashicons and WP javascript libraries, site credit, and properly implements "swaths" sidebar region